Sustainability Take Homes

 In the Bathroom

-- Try shorter showers.
+- Try limiting shower times.
 A 15-minute shower uses 30-40 gallons of water.
 The average American uses 100 gallons of water per shower.

 - Check your toilets for slow leaks.
 Place dye tablets in your toilet tank.
 After several minutes, if you see the dye enter your toilet bowl, you know you have a leak.